be-great/crackme2/README.md

       $ ./crackme2
 <img src="https://github.com/be-great/crackme2/blob/main/crackme2_images/Screenshot%20from%202023-09-26%2022-48-35.png" alt="Install Package" width="500" height="100">

 **note 🥸.
-Create the file with the password, no new line, and no extra space**
+In some tasks they said to Create a file with the password, no new line, and no extra space**

       $ printf "the_password" > filename